 But, of course, I work at LinkedIn, a company famous in the advertising industry for its costly CPMs and CPCs, so don’t take my word on costly signaling.

-Instead, let’s look at a documented example from Chase, who were buying audience without regard for context.
+Instead, let’s look at a documented example from Chase, who was buying audience without regard for context.

 As you can see, Chase cut 395,000 sites from its audience-only media plan and achieved the same results.

-So, how to apply costly signaling to your advertising?
+So, how can you apply costly signaling to your advertising?

 1. Stay consumer-focused: buy media that re-assures your consumer

 2. Remember context matters: media that re-assures your consumer carries a costly signal

 In conclusion, you (and your brand) are what you signal.